- All applications have obvious dependencies between

 - Its hard to automate the input aspects of forms, scrollbars, etc.

 - But recently things have been improving in terms of tools, and eventually it should be commonplace.

 - Android -- see Android testing best practices for more details.

 Testing apps with databases and distributionYou need to work harder to get some features automatically tested.

 - RESTFul servers: test at the level of the RESTFul API; more challenging to test potential conflicts with multiple users but such testing is critical in industry-strength apps.

-- Persistence layers: make sure you set up a fixed initial database configuration before running the tests.
+- Persistence layers: manually set up a fixed initial database configuration before running the tests.